- Brand name

 Tell your doctor immediately if you experience symptoms of depression or self-endangering behaviour.
 C-FLOX should be discontinued immediately.

 Things you must not do

-Do not use C-FLOX to treat any other conditions unless your doctor tells you to.
+Do not take C-FLOX to treat any other complaints unless your doctor tells you to.

 Things to be careful of